CodezPoet/code_examples/README.md

 ## Under Construction

-Symfony and Microsoft (.NET Core, C#, en ASP) code examples are under construction
+Symfony and Microsoft (.NET Core, C#, en ASP) code examples are under construction, and are scheduled for the common weeks.